 I would say nothing.
 With all the knowledge I’ve personally gained about selling to people, I see no reason why a lack of internet would hinder my ability to recreate a successful business outside the internet world.
 In fact, here’s a sample idea:

-In internet marketing, success really comes from targeting niche markets.
-Let’s suppose I had a site which sold self defense tips.
+As an example, let’s suppose I had a site which sold self defense tips.

 Now let’s say things fall apart.
 The internet dies and I have to adjust.
 What’s to stop me from selling those same items to the same niche market?
 Nothing really, I would just have to find them through other means, but they are there.